simionAndrei/SBD_AWS-assignment/README.md

 This will also result in memory overhead as the potentially shared variables need to be replicated on each JVM.
 We have also experimentally proven these claims, therefore a balanced approach is required.

+Also it is very important to leave 1-2 free cores for the rest of the running processes(YARN etc.).

 ## Memory
 You can increase/decrease the memory executors have using `driver-memory` and `executor-memory`.
 According to an [Amazon blog post](https://aws.amazon.com/blogs/big-data/best-practices-for-successfully-managing-memory-for-apache-spark-applications-on-amazon-emr/)